Find Top Talent Now: Recruitment Marketing Tips for the Travel Industry

 The travel industry has had to make hard pivots in the last couple of years and faced challenges due to the pandemic and its limitations.
 However, after extended lockdowns, the hospitality travel industries seem to be trending upwards.
 With re-openings and the availability of vaccines, people are eager to enjoy restaurants, recreation, and travel again.

 For the most part, businesses are up and running and recovering from the pandemic.
 However, while leisure travelers are mostly back, there are still some challenges, including the lack of corporate travelers visiting hotels and other changes.

-The pandemic’s limitations are largely a thing of the past, but there is one major challenge that travel and hospitality industries are still facing: A lack of employees.
+The pandemic’s limitations are largely a thing of the past, but there is one major challenge that the travel and hospitality industries are still facing: A lack of employees.

 ...But Recruitment Challenges Still Hit Hard

 As of spring 2021, employment in leisure and hospitality jobs began to recover in the United States, with 13.8 million people working in this sector.
-However, that is still some 3 million workers short of where these industries were pre-pandemic.
+However, that is still some three million workers short of where these industries were pre-pandemic.

 As a result, travel and leisure businesses, such as hotels, have had to make do with reduced staff.
 They've implemented several "self-service" options for their customers, such as self-check-in, mobile app ordering, and restaurant take-out.

 However, the lack of employees has drastically changed the overall customer experience.
 With fewer employees on hand, many customers are receiving less personalized attention, service, and assistance.
 In addition, staff members are often overloaded with work.
 For instance, 60% of respondents in one study said they'd be more comfortable staying in a hotel if the staff increased the frequency of cleaning and disinfecting procedures.

 Traveler Confidence Has Surged but a Lack of Employees is Still a Problem